kallioaleksi/slackstatus/README.md

       token [token]              Saves your token
-      preset <preset>            Uses the preset (can be listed with command list-presets) default                    Restores your default status (can be set with setdefault list-presets               Lists the available presets
+      preset <preset>            Uses the preset (can be listed with command list-presets) default                    Restores your default status (can be set with setdefault) list-presets               Lists the available presets
-      save-preset <preset>       Saves the preset defined by -e and -m setdefault                 Sets the default status, use -e and -m to set
+      save-preset <preset>       Saves the preset defined by -e and -m setdefault                 Sets the default status, use -e and -m to set set                        Sets the emoji and message provided with the -e and -m options